Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 1. Kirkjufell and Kirkjufellsfoss Waterfall

-In front of Kirkjufell Mountain, you have Kirkjufellsfoss (pictured here), which means Church Mountain Waterfall.
-The word “foss” means waterfall and you’ll see a lot of it through this post.
+In front of Kirkjufell Mountain, you have Kirkjufellsfoss (pictured here), or Church Mountain Waterfall.
+The word “foss” means waterfall, and you’ll see a lot of it throughout this post.

 The combination of falls, an isolated mountain, the seascape, and gorgeous sunset clouds makes this a dream spot for photographers.

-If you don’t have a car rental, you can take this day tour to Kirkjufell and Snaefellsnes Peninsula from Reykjavik.
+If you don’t have a car rental, you can take this day tour to Kirkjufell and Snaefellsnes Peninsula from Reykjavik, Iceland’s capital city.

 2. Snæfellsjökull National Park